kitrofimov/chip8vm/README.md

 # CHIP-8 Toolsuite

 - Interpreter:
-    - full support for CHIP-8 instructions
+    - full support for original CHIP-8 instructions (no "quirks"!)
     - graphical rendering using SDL2
 - Assembler:
     - consistent & well-defined syntax
     - user-friendly error messages
     - all instructions & useful directives
-- Disassembler
+- Disassembler:

-## TODO
+    - translates bytecode to assembler instructions
+    - makes it easier to decode ROMs

+## TODO (if I ever want to take on this project again)
 - [ ] Multiple versions of CHIP-8 (quirks?)
 - [ ] Maybe, an IDE for this thing?
 Something like [this](https://internet-janitor.itch.io/octo) or [this](https://github.com/gulrak/cadmium)?
 - [ ] [This](https://github.com/glouw/c8c) looks like fun